Streggs/operation-lone-star-sdid/README.md

 activity in Texas border counties relative to comparable border counties outside Texas?

+## Key Findings

+- Construction experienced the most severe downturn among all examined industries, showing significant declines across all three key metrics: total establishments, average weekly wages, and total employment.
+- In the tested border counties, a drop in total establishments occurred across most studied industries, with the exception of administration & support (NAICS 56) and wholesale trade (NAICS 42), neither of which reached statistical significance.
+- Beyond these findings, the remaining industries showed no statistically significant declines in either wages or employment.

 ## Data

 - U.S. Bureau of Labor Statistics Quarterly Census of Employment and Wages (QCEW)